 • Keep your tickets with you each day you visit the marine park and don’t lose your ticket!
 Your Park tickets are proof of your payment, therefore keep them for the duration of your stay on Phi Phi.

 National Park Rangers are nice guys!
 If you have any questions or concerns regarding your diving tickets and what they are valid for, don’t be shy and ask them.
 They are always more than happy to answer your questions!

 Ticket Prices and Details

-*Please note that this ‘Day 1’ Ticket is valid for 3 days, so if you dive for 3 days the cost is 400 THB + 200 THB + 200 THB.
-Then the price cycle begins again (400 THB + …..).
+*Please note that tickets renew every 3 days, so the cost for the first 3 days is 600 THB + 200 THB + 200 THB.
+Then the price cycle begins again (600 THB + …..).
 If you skip a day it may affect your payment cycle, so it makes sense to dive for 3 consecutive days.
 You can also save money if you do 4 dives in a day!

 Diving Activity Pricing

 Discover Scuba Diving: 600 THB

 Scuba Diver Course: 600 THB

 2 Days Fun Diving: = 800 THB

 Rescue Course: 600 THB